 Installing from the Python Package Index¶

-Installing it from http://pypi.python.org/pypi/bugwarrior is easy with pip:
+Installing from https://pypi.python.org/pypi/bugwarrior is easy with pip:

 $ pip install bugwarrior